Exciting mutual inclination in planetary systems with a distant stellar companion: the case of Kepler-108: Application to other exoplanet systems

-Given the wide (and gap-less) distribution of $P_B$ and $P_{\rm prec}$, the most reasonable explanation for the gap is that it is associated with some mechanism that only operates at $P_B/P_{\rm prec}\sim 1$, which is most likely ivection or evection resonance.
-One possibility is that the gap is due to scattering of planets when a captured system becomes dynamically unstable (e.g. due to encountering another strong resonance, as discussed in Section \ref{subsec:disruption}).
+Given that the distribution of $P_B$ and $P_{\rm prec}$ are both wide and gap-less, the most reasonable explanation for the gap, if it is not a coincidence, is that it is associated with some mechanism that only operates at $P_B/P_{\rm prec}\sim 1$, which is most likely ivection or evection resonance.
+One possibility is that the gap is due to scattering of planets when a resonant system becomes dynamically unstable (e.g. due to encountering another strong resonance, as discussed in Section \ref{subsec:disruption}).
 This could either push the semi-major axes away from the resonant values, or cause ejection of the less massive planet.
 If such mechanism has a strong effect, there should be a deficiency of planets in regions of the parameter space where it is more likely to be in resonance (i.e. when estimated $P_B/P_{\rm prec}\sim 1$).
-If this is the case, the gap should appear in the distribution of both single and multi-planet systems.
-Such gap is not observed for multi-planet systems probably because of the much smaller sample size.
+If this is the case, the gap should exist in the distribution of both single and multi-planet systems, although it may be less observable for multi-planet systems due to the much smaller sample size. {However, such dynamical instability requires the planets to be captured into an ivection (or evection) resonance in the first place.
+As shown in Figure \ref{T_crit_plt}, for most systems the critical migration timescale for ivection resonance is extremely long, making resonance capture unlikely.
+Evection resonance suffer from the same problem, since $T_{\rm crit}$ for evection resonance should be comparable to that of second-order ivection resonance.}